vesperfi/vesper-subgraph/README.md

 ```

 - `id`: Address of the pool.
 - `totalSupply`: Value of the assets deposited in the pool.
+Measured in pool tokens.
-- `totalDebt`: Value of the assets invested from the pool
+- `totalDebt`: Value of the assets invested from the pool.
+Measured in the collateral token.
 - `protocolRevenue`: For Withdraws, it is 95% of the `withdrawFee`.
 For interest yield, it is the 95% of the interest fee.
 Measured in the underlying collateral asset.
 - `supplySideRevenue`: For Withdraws, it is 5% of the `withdrawFee`.
 For interest yield, it is the 5% of the interest fee.
 Measured in the underlying collateral asset.
 - `totalRevenue`: `protocolRevenue` plus `supplySideRevenue`